 About Us

-The Setonian is the student-run news source of Seton Hill University.
-While the Setonian used to be printed in the traditional newspaper format, it has transitioned to a print magazine that is distributed across campus every month.
-In addition, the Setonian publishes regular content online.
-The Setonian staff consists of students majoring in many areas, not only new media journalism.
+Setonian Magazine is the student-run news source of Seton Hill University.
+The Setonian dates back to 1919 with a continuous publication since.
+While it was originally printed in a traditional newspaper format, it has transitioned into a print magazine.
+In addition, Setonian publishes regular content online.
+The Setonian staff consists of students across many majors in addition to journalism.

-The Setonian strives to inform the Seton Hill community by covering areas in news, lifestyle and entertainment, athletics, opinion, and awareness.
+The Setonian strives to inform the Seton Hill community by covering areas in news, features, arts and entertainment, sports, and opinion.
 The magazine staff is responsible for choosing its content, writing articles, copy-editing, and revision.
 Students also collaborate with local businesses for advertising.

 Staff